ku-nlp/KWDLC/README.md

 with "+" denote basic phrases, and the other lines denote morphemes.

 The line of morphemes is based on the output the morphological analyzer, JUMAN.
-This information includes surface string, reading, lemma ("*" if it does not conjugate), part of speech (POS), fine-grained POS, conjugate type, and conjugate form.
+This information includes surface string, reading, lemma, part of speech (POS), fine-grained POS, conjugate type, and conjugate form. "*" means that its field is not available.

 The line starting with "*" represents "bunsetsu," which is a conventional unit for dependency in Japanese.
 "Bunsetsu" consists of